Ian McDiarmid: Star Wars

-After a minor part in the film Dragonslayer (1981), McDiarmid was cast by George Lucas in Return of the Jedi (1983) as the Emperor, the film's villain.
+After a minor part in the film Dragonslayer (1981), McDiarmid was cast by Lucas in Return of the Jedi (1983) as the Emperor, the film's villain.
 CNN named McDiarmid fourth in their top 10 British villains, stating it was his "darkly seductive voice" that "stole the show", and it was a "masterclass in ruling through fear and manipulation."
-Sixteen years after Return of the Jedi, he reprised the role as the character's younger incarnation of Senator (and later Chancellor) Palpatine and Sith Lord Darth Sidious in the prequel films: The Phantom Menace, Attack of the Clones, and Revenge of the Sith.
-The prequels had him play two faces to his character; he re-created his diabolical interpretation of the Emperor from Return of the Jedi when playing Darth Sidious, the Chancellor's Sith alter ego, but created a pleasant, charming character in Sidious' public persona.
-McDiarmid returned to the role of Palpatine on screen for the first time since Revenge of the Sith in the 2019 film The Rise of Skywalker, the third film in the sequel trilogy, and the ninth and final episode in the Skywalker saga.
+Sixteen years after Return of the Jedi, he reprised the role as the character's younger incarnation of Senator (and later Supreme Chancellor) Palpatine and the Sith Lord Darth Sidious in the prequel films: The Phantom Menace, Attack of the Clones and Revenge of the Sith.
+The prequels had him play two faces to his character; he re-created his diabolical interpretation of the Emperor from Return of the Jedi when playing Darth Sidious, Palpatine's Sith alter ego, but created a pleasant, charming character in Palpatine's public persona.
+McDiarmid portrayed Palpatine on-screen for the first time since Revenge of the Sith in the 2019 film Star Wars: The Rise of Skywalker, the third film in the sequel trilogy, and the ninth and final episode in the Skywalker saga.

 In the 2004 re-release of The Empire Strikes Back, a brief scene between Darth Vader and a hologram of Darth Sidious was updated to include McDiarmid.
 The Emperor was originally voiced by Clive Revill for that scene, and visually portrayed by Marjorie Eaton.
 With this addition to The Empire Strikes Back, McDiarmid has now appeared in every live-action film version in which Sidious appears.

 He has also worked with the Star Wars expanded universe as the voice of Darth Sidious in the video game adaptations of The Empire Strikes Back and Return of the Jedi: Super Star Wars: The Empire Strikes Back and Super Star Wars: Return of the Jedi.
 McDiarmid made a small appearance during Celebration Europe.
 From 23 to 26 August 2012, he attended Celebration VI in Orlando, Florida, and had his own show titled The Phantom Menace: Ian McDiarmid, hosted by James Arnold Taylor, in which he talked about his experience working on Star Wars and how he landed the role of Sidious.
-McDiarmid also voiced a pig version of Sidious for a promo video on Angry Birds Star Wars II, entitled "Join the Pork Side".
-McDiarmid appeared as Darth Sidious in the 2022 TV series Obi-Wan Kenobi, in both new scenes and archive material from the prequel trilogy.
+McDiarmid also voiced a pig version of Sidious for a promotional video for Angry Birds Star Wars II, entitled "Join the Pork Side".
+McDiarmid appeared as Darth Sidious in the 2022 TV series Obi-Wan Kenobi, using new scenes and archive material from the prequel trilogy.
 He also voiced Palpatine/Darth Sidious in Star Wars: The Bad Batch.